I/O Psychology Consultants

 Psychways is the blog for Talentlift.
 Here you will find articles discussing issues of psychology applied at work (and non-work).
 These posts have been carefully constructed to reveal insights from evidence backed psychological research addressing timely, important, relatively misunderstood (or not even known) issues and phenomena.
 In addition, they have been written in common language (i.e., minimal "psycho-babble") and in some cases, a witty, but not necessarily academic style.
 The intent is to resonate with a broad reader population, for some by the wisdom of practical advice and tips, for others more so by the editorial style of the writing.
 Although all material is grounded in proper scientific research, it doesn't have to be written so that only a doctoral student would appreciate it.

-There is quite a lot of material covered in Psychways.
-From biases that compromise our judgment to tips on how to manage contemporary psychological issues.
+Psychways posts offer practical advice based on our broad and diverse experience consulting to individuals and organizations.
+It covers a lot of topics in I/O Psychology, from biases that compromise our judgment to tips on how to manage contemporary psychological issues.
 There is no shortage of topics when it comes to psychology in the workplace because everything in the workplace (and world) actually depends on psychology.
 We cannot escape the reality that everything we know, feel or do is influenced by psychology -- even if that involves writing computer code or simply taking time to "smell the roses."